Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 - good communicators

-- good at training and motivating staff.
+- good at training and motivating staff

-Useful experience for horse trainers includes:
+Useful experience for horse trainers includes working:

-- experience as a jockey
+- as a jockey

-- experience as a stablehand
+- as a pre-trainer or horse breaker

-- New Zealand Thoroughbred Racing licenses people to train gallopers.
+- New Zealand Thoroughbred Racing licenses people to train gallopers

 - Harness Racing New Zealand licenses people to train trotters.